 To make everything visible and easily accessible, categorize neatly so that all the site elements can be easily found and clicked on.
 Your search bar needs to be in a prominent position and give relevant results.
 Imagine if your own grandma tried to find a cardigan in her favorite color and started wandering through your e-store… What if she found an ugly holiday sweater for you that you’d hate on sight, but be forced to wear year after year?
 Make your own life easier and eliminate that possibility pronto!

-Once on the product page, the customer should be focused on nothing but your product, so clean up the sidebars and generally minimize the number of links that can lead your customer off your site.
+Once on the product page, the customer should be focused on nothing but your product, so clean up the sidebars and generally minimize the number of links that can lead your customer off of your site.
 You don’t want them going to your competition, do you?

 Make a quality description of your product, one that will focus on who it is for, what it can do and why it is good.
 Use multiple big, zoomable and rotatable pictures that best portray the item you are selling from not only different angles, but also showing the way it is used.